kandarp1993/Blog-App-in-Angular-4/README.md

 # Running

 1. Go to the folder where you have cloned remote repository.
-2. Run mongod or mongo command
+2. Run mongod or mongo command.
-3. Run node server.js
+3. Run node server.js command to start server.
-4. Run ng serve to start application.
+4. Run ng serve command to start application.